harness/developer-hub/docs/cloud-cost-management/get-started/ccm-smp/azure-smp.md

 4. [Deploy workloads via Helm charts](#deploy-workloads-via-helm-charts).

 :::info
-There are several times where we will ask you to note some items as suggested `variables`, please keep these values handy in a document or note of your choice as they will be used later in the process.
+There are several times when you'll need to note some items as suggested `variables`.
+Keep these values in a document or note as they will be used later in the process.
 :::

 ## Setup a new Application via App Registration